PicusZeus/modern-greek-inflexion/README.md

 Please make sure to update tests as appropriate.

 ## Change Log
+ * 0.5.485 Fixed bug with aorist forms of deponens when multiple roots
  * 0.5.475 Fixing issue with augmented prefixes (in modern-greek-accentuation library)
  * 0.5.460 Minor improvements to code readability.
  * 0.5.450 Bugs in verbs, imperatives for longer verbs in con2b concjuntive, clash paw and pw, solved.